benjaminbolbrinker/pyiets/docs/source/documentation.rst

 Speeding up
 -----------

-For speeding up the calculation use initial guesses of the occupied molecular orbitals and start vectors from a previously performed single point calculation of the equilibrium structure (structure of the molecule provided in the vibrational calculation).
+For speeding up the calculation use an initial guess of the occupied molecular orbitals from a previously performed single point calculation of the equilibrium structure.

-In Turbomole this can be achived by using the :code:`use <path to control-file>` instead of :code:`eht` in the :code:`define_str`-parameter.
+In Turbomole this can be achieved by using the :code:`use <path to control-file>` instead of :code:`eht` in the :code:`define_str`-parameter.

 Input files